backdrop-contrib/unsubscribe/README.txt

 Description
 -----------
-This is a general purpose module that allows users to unsubscribe from all email communications sent by Drupal.
+This is a general purpose module that allows users to unsubscribe from all email communications sent by Backdrop.

 The module design is very basic.
 When a user unsubscribes, they are added to an "unsubscribe list," which is stored in the database.
-Whenever Drupal sends mail, the unsubscribe module will check to see if the recipient is on the unsubscribe list.
+Whenever Backdrop sends mail, the unsubscribe module will check to see if the recipient is on the unsubscribe list.
 If so, the email is blocked.
 You can exempt specific modules from this blocking via the configuration page.
 You can also use hooks to alter